Text Processing: Part 1

 Conclusion

 In this lesson, we learned how to process and make sense of data held in a text file.
 We used some commands that let us select, sort, de-duplicate, redirect, and view data in different ways.
-Our data file was a small one, but these are powerful and useful command and operators that would easily make sense of large amounts of data in a file.
+Our data file was a small one, but these are powerful and useful command and operators that would make sense of large data file.

 The commands we used in this lesson include: